 3. TOM PENNY BANK, LYON.

-This is a legendary spot that you may recognize from the timeless Tom Penny footage that was gifted to us where he's skating lines and shredding the bank with effortless style and amazing consistency.
-This spot was skated by many other riders before and since then, but a lot of it was the pure inspiration that viewers got when they saw any Tom Penny footy.
+This is a legendary spot that you may recognize from the timeless Tom Penny footage, where he skates lines and shreds the bank with effortless style and amazing consistency.
+This spot has been skated by many other riders before and since then, but a lot of the pure inspiration viewers got was from seeing any Tom Penny footage.

 4. DOMPLATTE, COLOGNE.

-The space around Cologne’s famous world cultural heritage Cathedral, the “Domplatte“, once used to be Germany’s first and best plaza spot.
-Throughout the 1990’s and 2000’s the large marble square in the heart of the river Rhein metropolis used to be the German equivalent of EMB – an epicentre of skate culture.
-This place had different sized, long (and rather high) ledges, stairs, banks, and large open spaces of the perfect floor.
+The space around Cologne’s famous world cultural heritage Cathedral, the 'Domplatte,' once used to be Germany’s first and best plaza spot.
+Throughout the 1990s and 2000s, the large marble square in the heart of the River Rhein metropolis was the German equivalent of EMB – an epicenter of skate culture.
+This place had differently sized, long (and rather high) ledges, stairs, banks, and large open spaces with the perfect floor.

-Eventually, the skaters had part ways.
-Yet, as compensation for their loss, a group of locals managed to arrange the building of prestigious KAP686 – tailored 100% to their demands, a skatepark, but by no means a perfect replacement for the ambience and cultural significance of a street spot.
-However, KAP86 was far from the worst trade in for worn-out ledges and run-ins with random morons discovered in Dom plaza...
+Eventually, the skaters had to part ways.
+Yet, as compensation for their loss, a group of locals managed to arrange the building of the prestigious KAP686 – tailored 100% to their demands, a skatepark, but by no means a perfect replacement for the ambiance and cultural significance of a street spot.
+However, KAP86 was far from the worst trade-in for worn-out ledges and run-ins with random morons discovered in Dom Plaza...
 Just another stage in the development of skate spots.

 5. BRISTO SQUARE, EDINBURGH.

 Britto Square was redeveloped and made into the skateable Mecca we know it as in 1983, with no apparent foresight on the part of the University of Edinburgh for the steadily growing number of skaters drawn to its open space and surrounding ledges.
-It wasn't long before it became the centre for skateboarding in Edinburgh.
-This soon came to an end as the council decided to demolish and redevelop in 2015.
+It wasn't long before it became the center for skateboarding in Edinburgh.
+However, this era came to an end as the council decided to demolish and redevelop it in 2015.